Vinny

 I've experienced cabbage overload in the past and there's nothing worse than watching your cherished cabbages split and bolt because you can't face eating another cabbage.

-I need to come clean here - its the first year I've ever had any worthwhile cabbages - they always seem to be slugged, caterpillared or rotted - hence my delight at having 5 good ones.
-Big Grin
+The trick is to eat seasonal and shun the freezer so alternative ways of storing veg for a short time would be necessary.
+I personally don't bottle enough mixed veg I need to come clean here - its the first year I've ever had any worthwhile cabbages - they always seem to be slugged, caterpillared or rotted - hence my delight at having 5 good ones.

 Just musing now.................if you grow spring, summer and autumn/winter maturing cabbages, red and white - and grew ?12 of each that should be about right for a year!